 2019 Alumnus of the Year: William C.B.
 Harding ’78

 William Charles Ballough Harding ’78 is changing lives by creating solutions to global healthcare challenges through the development of new and improved medical devices.
-As the chair of the Healthcare Innovation Team at Medtronic—the world’s largest medical device company— Harding and his colleagues are transforming medical products and services around the world.
+As the chair of the 336 member Technical Fellows Organization at Medtronic—the world’s largest medical device company—Harding and his colleagues are transforming medical products and services around the world.

 A celebrated biomedical engineer and innovator, Harding and his team have developed Medtronic’s core technologies, which are used to treat nearly 40 medical conditions.
-In 2018 alone, the 300-member research team that Harding leads, filed 45 patent applications.
+In 2018 alone, the more than 200-member technology research team that Harding co-leads, filed 45 patent applications.
 Harding is also the sole inventor of the first wireless pacemaker for the heart and co-inventor of countless other medical devices.

-Early in his career Harding worked at Raytheon maintaining various programs used for launch support at Cape Canaveral Air Force Station in Florida, but he believes that he started making the greatest difference when he moved into a biomedical career.
-“I have the opportunity, and I consider myself almost spoiled, to be able to create new things and be enabled as a dreamer” Harding said.
+Early in his career, Harding worked at RCA and GE maintaining various programs used for launch support at Cape Canaveral Air Force Station in Florida, but he believes that he started making the greatest difference when he moved into a biomedical career.
+“I have the opportunity, and I consider myself almost spoiled, to be able to create new things and be enabled as a dreamer,” Harding said.
 “I know that I’m affecting patients, I know that I’m improving their quality of life.
 I know that I’m restoring life for them.”

 Throughout his career and personal life, Harding has received many accolades.
 He has filed over 76 patents and officially holds 10 patents to his name, including for medical devices that improve the treatment of cardiac and neurological diseases and enhance patient data protection.
 He was selected as a Medtronic Distinguished Technical Fellow—the company’s highest recognition for technical contributors–and in addition, he is emeritus chair of the Tempe Technical Guild and a two-time recipient of the Tempe Mayor’s Disabilities Award.
 He also has a black belt in Taekwondo and was a competitive skydiver, holding the U.S. record for the fastest accelerated freefall, traveling at 307 mph.